Christen, ätzet diesen Tag, BWV 63: Music

 The cantata has a festive character but lacks certain features typically associated with Christmas music, such as Pastoral music, angels' song and cradle song, even a Christmas carol or chorale, as Gardiner words it: "The cantata contains none of the usual Nativity themes: no cradle song, no music for the shepherds or for the angels, not even the standard Christmas chorales".
-The symmetry of the text around the recitative "Nun kehret sich das bange Leid … in lauter Heil und Gnaden" (So now, today, the anxious sorrow is changed … into pure blessing and grace) is reflected in the music.
+The symmetry of the text around the tenor recitative "Nun kehret sich nun heut das bange Leid ... in lauter Heil und Gnaden" (So now, today, the anxious sorrow is changed ... into pure blessing and grace) is reflected in the music.
 The recitatives lean toward arioso at times, typical for Bach's music in the period.
 The choral movements show da capo form, but with distinctly contrasting middle sections, which relates to motet style.
 Wolff describes these movements as "fanfare-like frameworks", a cantabile choral setting contrasting with virtuoso orchestral playing in "secular dance".